-BOARD OF DIRECTORS:
+BOARD OF DIRECTORS.

 New Beginnings - A Woman's Crisis Center, Laconia, NH.

-Member of the organizational steering committee, and Board of Directors for agency serving 8victims of domestic violence and sexual assault in Belknap County.
-Duties included grant writing, membership development, writing press releases, fund raising, and policy development, served as Board Vice Chair.
+Member of the organizational steering committee, and Board of Directors for agency serving victims of domestic violence and sexual assault in Belknap County.
+Served as Board Vice Chair.
 December 1990- April 2001.